partio-scout/fj16-roihuapp-react-native/README.md

 Mobile application for Roihu Finnjamboree 2016.
 Targets firstly Android, but may work on iOS too.

+## Progress Status

+The link https://partio.sharepoint.com/sites/roihu/tiimit/elamys/_layouts/15/guestaccess.aspx?guestaccesstoken=FTGwIxZVpCYVa2RGi8XYNNkVK5PJZj0Q7OLCfMAAWBY%3d&docid=0637c55097a274bf0a1c851c414f0efb3 contains the progress status for this React Native project, as well as the sibling Cordova project, and the backend project.

 ## Development

 Install tooling for React Native, following instructions here